DataDog/integrations-core/windows_service/README.md

 The Windows Service check does not include any metrics at this time.

 ### Events
-The Windows Service check does not include any event at this time.
+The Windows Service check does not include any events at this time.

 ### Service Checks
 **windows_service.state**: